AB-GR/blog/content/posts/dependency-injection-inversion-of-control/index.md

 the container is also responsible for dependency configuration at the app/process startup

-Some more links that explaing this concept very well.
+Some more links that explain this concept very well.

 https://martinfowler.com/articles/injection.html#InversionOfControl
 https://stackoverflow.com/a/3311657/6024150